Thom polynomials relative to prescribed maps around the boundary: Introduction

-in $H^q(\BU(m) \times \BU(n), M_0; \Z)$. } \end{maintheorem}
+in $H^{2q}(\BU(m) \times \BU(n), M_0; \Z)$. } \end{maintheorem}

-These results are proven by finding a splitting of the cohomology exact sequence for the pair $(\BO(m) \times \BO(n), M_0)$ along the relative characteristic classes.
-The proofs are completely parallel in the three categories.
-We also discuss the case where $m > n$ (\cref{theorem:exp-subm}).
+As a corollary, for any extension datum $f \colon M \to N$ of $\phi$, the Alexander dual to $\ol{\eta(f)} \subset M - M_0$ is expressed as the sum of the substitution part and the class $\alpha(\eta | \phi)$ (\cref{theorem:exp-imm}).
+We call $\alpha(\eta | \phi)$ the {\it correction term of $\Tp(\eta | \phi)$}.
+This is independent of the choice of an extension datum and of a frame $\Theta$ on $N_0$.
+(Hence, so is the substitution part.)
+Furthermore, $\alpha(\eta | \phi)$ forms a regular homotopy invariant of $\phi$ (\cref{corollary:correction-reg-htpy-inv}).
+We also recover and generalize Takase's formula for self-intersection of singular loci~\cite{Tak12} (\cref{remark:alt-proof-8-dim}).

-We call the class $\alpha(\eta | \phi)$ the {\it correction term} of $\Tp(\eta | \phi)$.
-As a consequence, for any generic extension $f \colon M \to N$ of $\phi$, the Alexander dual to $\ol{\eta(f)} \subset M - M_0$ is also expressed as the sum of the naive substitution part and the correction term (\cref{theorem:exp-imm}).
-Furthermore, the correction term is independent of the choice of extension data.
-Therefore, the series $(\connhom \alpha(\eta | \phi))_\eta$ indexed by singularity types $\eta$ forms a regular homotopy invariant of $\phi$ (\cref{corollary:correction-reg-htpy-inv}).
-It is important to determine correction terms not only for the structure of relative Thom polynomials but also for clarifying connections between topology of prescribed data and singularities appearing in extension maps, as in earlier works on singular Seifert surfaces.
+The proofs of the Main Theorems are completely parallel in the three categories.
+Each of them is divided into two steps.
+First, we find a splitting of the cohomology long exact sequence for the pair $(\B \G, M_0)$ along the relative characteristic classes.
+Second, we compare correction terms with respect to two frames on $N_0$.
+The $\K$-invariance of $\eta$ is crucial to the second step.
+Our argument also partially applies to the case where $m \ge n$ (\cref{theorem:exp-subm}).